Vijayanagara literature: Advaita literature

 Appaya Dikshita(1554–1626), a devotional poet wrote commentaries on various schools of philosophies including Srikantha's Saivite Advaita.
 He was patroned by king Chinna Bomman of Vellore, a subject of emperor Aliya Rama Raya.
 Some of his works are Siva Karnamitra and Sivarka Manideepiaka.

 Vallabhacharya(1479–1531), a great poet-philosopher and the fame of the Madhurastakam was patroned by Krishnadevarya and had written many other works like Vyasa Sutra Bhashya, Jaimini Sutra Bhasya, Bhagavata Tika Subodhini, Pushti Pravala Maryada and Siddhanta Rahasya in Sanskrit.
 He also stayed at Kashi and other places in India, and so it is not known whether all of his works were done during his stay at Vijayanagara.

 Dvaita literature

-Many of the Madhwa haridasas of the Udupi order not only held positions of "rajguru" to Vijayanagar kings, they also wrote several famous works of dvaita vedanta.
-Famous among them were Jayatirtha, Sripadaraya, Vyasatirtha.
+Many of the Madhwa haridasas of the Udupi order not only held positions of "rajguru" to Vijayanagara kings, they also wrote several works of dvaita vedanta.
+Among them were Jayatirtha, Sripadaraya, Vyasatirtha.